 SNonce is the Supplicant nonce used when the current PTKSA was established

-NOTE 2—For a different PMKR0Name to ensure privacy, the SPA needs to be randomized in the frame indicating the PMKR0Name to identify the cached PMK-R0 security association.
-As a result, tracking cannot be done on the MAC address.
+NOTE 2—For a different PMKR0Name indicating in a frame to ensure privacy, the MAC address in the TA and the MLD MAC address (if present) in the Frame Body field need to be randomized in the frame indicating the PMKR0Name to avoid tracking based on the MAC address.
+During BSS transition, the DS MAC address can remain the same to preserve the mapping to the DS. (#919)

 NOTE 3—PMKR1Name is still derived based on the indicated PMKR0Name with the same formula defined in 12.7.1.6.4 (PMK-R1) for the first time and PMKR1Name once derived is not recomputed because the Reassociation Request and Response frame that carry PMKR1Name are encrypted.